Welcome to LearnMarketing.net

 Relationship marketing involves developing long term relationship with customers so that they provide you with ongoing business.
 An organisation must exceed customer satisfaction expectations to retain and develop long term relationships with customers.
-Traditional transactional marketing used to focus on attracting customers for "one off sales" rather than repeat business.
-It takes a lot of work to persuade customers to make their first purchase with you, but if you can persuade customers to give you repeat business it will cost you less money and time.
-So it makes sense to keep existing customers happy!
+Traditional transactional marketing focused on attracting customers for "one off sales" rather than repeat business.
+However it takes a lot of work to persuade customers to make their first purchase with you, so if you can persuade customers to give you repeat business it will cost you less time and money.

 Attracting and Retaining Customers